Contact Us

 Master's Degree

-The M.S. program is geared toward teaching graduate students the tools necessary to conduct robust scientific research and communicate with the public and potential clients.
-This program requires 30 credit hours (at least 12 from Rangeland Ecology and Watershed Management) approved by the student's graduate advisory committee and an approved research plan.
+The M.S. program is geared toward teaching graduate students the tools necessary to conduct robust scientific research on rangelands and communicate with the public and potential stakeholders.
+The program requires a research proposal, 30 credit hours (at least 12 from Rangeland Ecology and Watershed Management and approved by the student's graduate committee), a research-based written thesis, a final public presentation and successful oral defense of the thesis.

 Doctorate Degree

-The Ph.D. program allows graduate students to use the research-oriented tools learned during a master's program to conduct research on a major question surrounding rangeland ecology and watershed management.
-This program requires 72 credit hours (at least 12 from Rangeland Ecology and Watershed Management) that includes credits earned during a Masters degree that are approved by the student's graduate advisory committee and an approved research plan.
+The Ph.D. program allows graduate students to conduct robust research on major questions related to rangeland ecology and watershed management.
+The program requires a research proposal, 72 credit hours (at least 12 from Rangeland Ecology and Watershed Management and approved by the student's graduate committee), both a written- and an oral-examination overseen by the graduate committee, a research-based written dissertation, a final public presentation and successful oral defense of the dissertation.
+The 72 credit hours may include credits earned during a Master’s degree program that are approved by the student's graduate advisory committee.

 Find faculty in this area >>